AndreBorrmann/gep_wip/18-dualstack_ipv4_ipv6_seed_shoot.md

-# Enable IPv4 & IPv6 Dualstack Support in Gardner Seed and Shoot
+# Enable IPv6 Support in Gardner Seed and Shoot Clusters

 ## Summary

 The actual Gardener implementation takes the assumption that all components that does networking are using IPv4 singlestack only.
-This GEP requests to enhance the Gardener networking stack to add support for IPv6 in a Dualstack or Singlestack mode.
+This GEP requests to enhance the Gardener networking stack to add support for IPv6 single-stack and IPv6+IPv4 dual-stack.

 ## Motivation